 Restaurants on the South Bank

 Footfall keeps this SE1 branch of the popular chain busy, even if, tucked away around the back of the building, it's away from the main Royal Festival Hall drag.
 It's one of two Canteens in London, with its sister site in Spitalfields.
 The group was one of the first to reappraise British cuisine, and the ethos remains the same today.
-Expect, then dishes such as devilled kidneys on toast, sausage mash and onion gravy, ham, egg and chips, daily-changing pies and smoked haddock with spinach and mash.
+Expect dishes such as Lancashire cheese tart and sausage mash and onion gravy.

-As you’d expect, the food at this third branch of coffee-roasters-turned-fusion-fare hawkers Caravan is sound – with a broad, globally peripatetic menu branching ever wider from the Antipodean fare it first made its name with in Exmouth Market all those years ago.
-Snacks of cornbread and peanut wontons – practically humming with the earthy funk of blue cheese – are reliable staples harking back to those early menus, and Caravan succeeds best when merging East and West.
+As you’d expect, the food at this third branch of coffee-roasters-turned-fusion-fare hawkers Caravan is sound – with a broad, globally peripatetic menu branching ever wider from the Antipodean fare it first made its name with.
 Plus, the cavernous room – all lofty height, stripped wood and metal girders – looks marvellous.

-The National Theatre' flagship restaurant was revamped in summer 2014, hiring three new chefs in a publicity-grabbing, MasterChef-style cook off.
-A serious interior sets the tone for cooking of considerable ambition and adventurousness, though there are more conventional dishes.
-Desserts make it clear that chefs here possess creativity that's bursting to get out.
+A serious interior sets the tone for cooking of considerable ambition and adventurousness at the National Theatre's restaurant.
+Though there are more conventional dishes, desserts make it clear that chefs here possess creativity that's bursting to get out.
 The perfect location if you’re seeing a performance at the Olivier or Lyttleton Theatres.

 The Oxo Tower is a London landmark, and its two restaurants and bar emanate a sense of occasion.
 A glass frontage makes the most of river views, with St Paul's and City buildings easily visible.
 Dishes here range from a root veg and pearl barley risotto, lobster tempura with a seashore vegetable broth, and venison terrine with pumpkin chutney and toasted brioche.

-Ping Pong makes dim sum for the not-always-initiated – ‘little steamed parcels of deliciousness’, in its own words.
+Ping Pong makes dim sum for the not-always-initiated – ‘little steamed parcels of deliciousness’ (in their own words).
 That means dumplings, and lots of ’em.
 Expect the full range of beef, chicken, seafood and vegetable options – not just steamed, mind, but fried too – plus soups, buns, rice dishes and desserts.

 Eating out in London Bridge is all about knowing where to look.
 Magdalen, which is easy to miss on the busy Tooley Street, serves outstanding British food that shows a real attention to detail.
 Champor-Champor provides Asian fusion cuisine that resists most labels, aside from ‘great’.
 At café and gallery Caphe House, you can pick up a Vietnamese baguette, called bánh mì, along with a painting, if you want.